kristiehuang/Basket-Donation-Payments/Technical-README.md

 ### 1. User Stories (Required and Optional)
 **Required Must-have Stories**
 * Set up Parse server & deploy with Heroku
-* User is able to signup (and adds to user database) + login with PayPal
+* User is able to signup (and adds to user database) + login with Stripe
-* Nonprofit able to signup + login with PayPal to receive
+* Nonprofit able to signup + login with Stripe to receive
 * User is able to logout
 * User able to query from Parse to see Baskets on home page
 * Basket detail view displays Basket info